OpenNebula/docs/source/deployment/config/workflow.rst

 Configuration Metadata Outdated Error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the configuration module complains about outdated metadata, you have missed to run configuration upgrade during some of OpenNebula upgrades in the past.
+If the ``onecfg`` tool complains about outdated metadata, you have missed to run configuration upgrade during some of OpenNebula upgrades in the past.
 Please note configuration must be upgraded or processed with even OpenNebula maintenance releases.

 Following invalid state: